DREAMER RESOURCE CENTER

 About The National Scholarship & TheDream.US

-TheDream.US is the nation’s largest college and career success program for undocumented immigrant youth, having provided more than 10,000 college scholarships to Dreamers attending 80+ partner colleges in 20+ states and Washington, DC.
+TheDream.US is the nation’s largest college and career success program for undocumented immigrant youth, providing over 10,000 college scholarships to Dreamers attending 80+ partner colleges in 20+ states and Washington, DC.

 For an essay, application review, or other 1:1 support, email dreamers@pdx.edu